White House partners with dating apps in hopes users swipe right on vaccinations

 The dating apps will be offering new features including badges that show people’s vaccination status, free access to “premium content like boosts, super likes, and super swipes” for vaccinated individuals, and ways to filter potential hook-ups according to people’s vaccination status, the White House said.

-To meet the target as demand slows for vaccines in the country, the White House announced partnerships with ride-hailing services Uber (UBER.N) and Lyft (LYFT.O) earlier this month. read more
+To meet the target as demand slows for vaccines in the country, the White House announced partnerships with ride-hailing services Uber and Lyft earlier this month.

 Our Standards: The Thomson Reuters Trust Principles.